 After he obtained his doctorate in 1960, he embarked on research into convergent evolution that showed that different plant species develop the same physiological characteristics in response to the same severe environments.
-He earned acclaim for demonstrating that similarities between different species were not limited to form, which had already been demonstrated, but also extended to function.
+He earned acclaim for demonstrating that similarities between different species were not limited to form, which had already been demonstrated to form, which had already been demonstrated to form.

+strated, but also extended to function.
 He accomplished this by comparing the ecology and physiological characteristics of plants in the drought-limited Mediterranean climates in the geographically disparate California and Chilean coastal regions and Mediterranean Basin.